sfshaw/bootcamp357/mod2/README.md

     %.o: %.c $(HDRS)
         gcc -c $< -o $@

+The `Makefile` is only a slight upgrade from module 1.
+The main change is that if our header changes, our other files that rely on it will be recompiled.

-I swear I ran this an it worked.
+I swear I ran this and it worked.

     $ make
     gcc -c main.c -o main.o